pvieito/PythonKit/README.md

 `PythonKit` requires [**Swift 5**](https://swift.org/download/) or higher and has been tested on macOS, Linux and Windows.

+For Xcode projects on macOS it is necessary to set the `Enable Hardened Runtime` build setting to `No`, disabling System Integrity Protection (SIP), in order to allow `libpython` discovery in non-standard locations.

 ## Usage

 Some Python code like this: